6 Wedding Toast Tips You Absolutely Need to Know

-You've just declared your love and devotion to each other at your wedding ceremony in front of a crowd of your nearest and dearest—now it's time to show your wedding guests some love.
+You've just declared your love and devotion to each other at your wedding ceremony in front of your loved ones—now it's time to show your wedding guests some love.
 The wedding toast is the perfect opportunity to let your family and friends know how much their presence means to you on this special day.
 So what are you going to say, and how are you going to say it?

-There’s no need to get too carried away—a toast doesn’t have to be more than three or four minutes.
-It's nice to tell a quick, illustrative anecdote, but if it’s too long guests might not be able to follow.
+There's no need to get too carried away—a toast doesn't have to be more than two to three minutes.
+It's nice to tell a quick, illustrative anecdote, but if it's too long, guests might not be able to follow.
 Any stories you reference should be general enough for every listener to understand.
 In other words, leave out any inside jokes or details that might make people feel left out.
-Lastly, nix any words or phrasing that don’t come naturally to you—words you don't normally use will sound stiff and might cause you to stumble.
+Lastly, nix any words or phrasing that don't come naturally to you—words you don't normally use will sound stiff and might cause you to stumble.

 While your toast should feel spontaneous and genuine, it's going to take some rehearsal to appear unrehearsed.
 Once you've sorted out your speech, recite it aloud.
 The first few times you do it, find the spots where you stumble or skip words and either cut or rewrite them.
 When the kinks are worked out, practice until you can comfortably sail through it.
 If public speaking isn't your thing, take comfort in knowing you'll be in front of the friendliest audience possible and they'll want to listen to you.

 Letting your wedding party members open up the floor is not a bad plan—it gives you a minute to compose yourselves and you won't have to deal with waiting for everyone to get settled.
 They can also get the microphone testing out of the way too.
 Traditionally the best man serves as the toastmaster, and if the maid of honor chooses to toast, she comes next.
 After that, the two of you are on.
-Today many parents choose to toast after the newlyweds, especially if they're hosting the party.
+Today, many parents choose to toast after the newlyweds, especially if they're hosting the party.
+(Of course, we're all about breaking tradition—so feel free to ask whoever you want to be your opening act.)

 When you're arriving at the end of your toast, adjust your tone of voice accordingly so guests have an audible cue to raise their glasses.
 Take the time to look around the room and make eye contact, let your words sink in and allow yourself and your guests to share this special moment together.
 Then toast to everyone who made your wedding possible and enjoy the rest of the celebration.
 Cake, anyone?